 Nimrod and Galit Thank you very much!!!

-Students in the Amirim program at Hashalom school in Mevaseret Zion participated in their third year of entrepreneurship lessons from the Entrepreneurship for Kids Program, led by vice principal Sigal Bar.
-Bar organized a real 24-hour Hackathon event at school.
+Students in the Amirim program at the Hashalom school in Mevaseret Zion participated in their third year of entrepreneurship lessons from the Entrepreneurship for Kids Program, led by vice-principal Sigal Bar.
+She organized a real 24-hour Hackathon event at school.

 Sigal summed up the entrepreneurial studies and the Hackathon event as follows:

-Yesterday, a group of students from the Amirim program graduated from the 3-year entrepreneurial studies program, led by Sigal Bar, in which they learned about the entrepreneurial world, met entrepreneurs, developed business, social projects, and even got published in the newspaper.
+Yesterday, a group of students from the Amirim program graduated from the 3-year entrepreneurial studies program, in which they learned about the entrepreneurial world, met entrepreneurs, developed business and social projects, and even got published in the newspaper.

 The students worked at the school and completed the construction of prototypes at 3:00 a.m.
 The final products are amazing and creative.

-The future generation of HaShalom students are ready, sharp, creative, love to learn, curious, and, most of all, proactive and well-adapted to the 21st century.
+The future generation of the HaShalom students is ready, sharp, creative, loves to learn, curious, and, most of all, proactive and well prepared for the 21st century.

-Thank you for your guidance over the years!
+Thank you, Galit Zamler for your guidance over the years!"

 A summary of the HaShalom school Hackathon:

-The Hackathon was divided into three meetings; each one was held at a different school and was attended by others.
+The Hackathon was divided into three meetings; each one was held at a different school.
 Participating schools: Kaplan from Petah-Tikva, Yad Mordechai from Bat-Yam, HaShalom from Mevaseret Zion, and Alumot from Tel-Aviv.

 Here is a summarized presentation from all three meetings:

-TThe first to raise her glove was Tali Toledano, Kaplan school principal in Petah-Tikva that has engraved on its flag the education for entrepreneurship.
+The first to take up the glove was Tali Toledano, the Kaplan school principal in Petah-Tikva.
+Her school has engraved on its flag the education for entrepreneurship.

-Tali immediately connected with the Hackathon idea and asked to participate in it along with other schools.
+Tali immediately liked the Hackathon idea and asked other schools to join the experience:

 Please forward the following to the principals.
 Thank you.

-The Global Entrepreneurship Week gives us a chance to teach practice, initiative, and distribution.
+Global Entrepreneurship Week gives us a chance to teach, practice, initiative, and explore.

-Of the many programs during this week, we will host entrepreneurs from different areas that will inspire our students.
+Among the many activities during this week, we will host entrepreneurs from different fields that will inspire our students.

-Our gratitude goes out to Galit Zamler for her mediation, participation, and organization toward this week.
+Thanks in advance to Galit Zamler for her help, participation, and organization toward this week.

-This year, we plan on holding Hackathons in Hebrew; entrepreneurship conversations that will include students from different schools with the goal of creating cooperative initiatives.
+This year, we plan on holding a Hackathon, meaning entrepreneurship conversations that will include students from different schools to create cooperative initiatives.

 During the year, we will be happy to come to schools that took part in the week and continue working together to further our initiatives.